 Gradually these local cultural activities were further developed, culminating from 2000 onwards in activities such as workshops and performances, nationally as well as internationally.

 According to the needs of the cultural community in Myanmar especially in Mandalay, MUL started both tangible and intangible cultural activities together with cultural related International Organizations to contribute to the conservation and safeguarding of traditional performing arts in Myanmar since last 2009.

 With those aspirations above, MUL has successfully finished several restoration projects which were mostly related to the tangible cultural heritage of the disaster area.

 In the field of Preservation and Restoration of Cultural Property

-2008 Nargis Cyclone in Irrawaddy delta, 2010 Giri Cyclone in Rakhine state, 2012 Flash flood in Pakokku township and 2013-14 Earthquake in Sint-Gu and Thapaikkyin townships, MUL organized the culture related projects which were mostly related to the tangible culture heritage of the disaster area in Myanmar and supported the relevant communities.
-Those projects are funded by Cultural Emergency Response (CER) program under the Prince Claus Fund, the Netherlands.
+2008 Nargis Cyclone in Irrawaddy delta, 2010 Giri Cyclone in Rakhine state, 2012 Flashflood in Pakokku township and 2013-14 Earthquake in Sint-Gu and Thapaikkyin townships, MUL organized the culture related projects which were mostly associated with the tangible cultural heritage of the disaster area in Myanmar and supported the relevant communities.
+Those projects are funded by the Cultural Emergency Response (CER) program under the Prince Claus Fund, the Netherlands.

 In the area of Performing Arts

 2015 until 2016, MUL professionally coordinated of a large project called “Safeguarding the Traditional Myanmar Marionettes Performing Arts.”
 The project was funded by the Swiss Agency for Development and Cooperation (SDC) with collaboration from the “Goethe Institut” Myanmar.